interactions-py/interactions.py/docs/faq.rst

 The current state of discord.py and its further development is unclear.
 What about your library?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 We have no plans on stopping development and will be available for you.
 If you have any questions about the
-internal development feel free to ask in the discord support server.
+internal development, feel free to ask in the Discord support server.

 Are you going to/will/consider fork(ing) discord.py?